New name. Same mission.

 You’re a communicator.
 A creator of worlds.
 Whether it’s developing a game, filming a scene or writing a newscast, you’ve got a point of view.

-The new Nicholson School of Communication and Media has a dozen degrees and almost 100 faculty in areas like advertising, journalism, interactive media and film.
+The new Nicholson School of Communication and Media has a dozen degrees and almost 100 faculty in areas like advertising, journalism, communication and conflict, interactive media and film.
 Award-winning faculty who have shot Super Bowl commercials and studied the language of astronauts.
 Practical and profitable degrees.

 So go ahead and create.
 Collaborate.
 Change the world even.
 At NSCM we’ve got you covered.